NestJS Case Study

 Why CVE Lite reports fewer findings — and why that is not a coverage gap:

-npm audit counts advisories, not packages.
+npm audit counts advisories and dependency paths, not unique packages.
 A single vulnerable package with multiple advisories, or one that appears in several dependency paths, contributes multiple entries to the total.
 CVE Lite counts each unique vulnerable package once.
-That is why npm audit reports 36 here and CVE Lite reports 26.
+That is why npm audit reports 56 here and CVE Lite reports 51.

-This deduplication is intentional.
-The 4 critical findings npm audit reports for NestJS include multiple entries for the same underlying package under different advisory IDs.
-CVE Lite surfaces 1 critical — [email protected] via request — because that is the one unique critical-severity package in the lockfile.
-A developer acting on npm audit's 4-critical output would discover partway through that several of them point to the same fix.
+This deduplication is intentional. npm audit's 6-critical output includes overlapping entries for the same underlying packages under different advisory IDs.
+CVE Lite surfaces 4 critical unique packages in the lockfile.
+A developer acting on npm audit's raw count would discover partway through that several entries point to the same fix or to paths with no confident automated command.

 CVE Lite does not suppress advisories.
 Every advisory ID that contributed to a finding is recorded in the IDs column of the full table output (--verbose --all).
 The deduplication is in the presentation layer, not in the detection layer.